Unanimous Supreme Court Sides with IRS

 Recent D&O Claims Developments

 The D&O claims environment is now in an unusually uncertain state.
-A fragile U.S. economy, a struggling global economy, high inflation and interest rates, a tight labor market, the collapse of several large crypto firms, and unpredictable fuel costs will likely create a material increase in D&O claims activity in a wide variety of industries. […]
+An unpredictable U.S. economy, a struggling global economy, high inflation and interest rates, a tight labor market, the growth of artificial intelligence, and fluctuating fuel costs will likely create difficult challenges for many companies and a material increase in D&O claims activity in a […]

 Insurance Issues Arising After Mass Shooting Occurrences